 If it were not for Colorado putting the “cow” in Cowarado, we would not have the Kokoro restaurant chain although before there was a Kokoro, there was Yoshinoya.

-Yoshinoya, a Japanese based restaurant chain had chosen Colorado for their first venture into the United States in 1973.
-The 119-year-old company which is well-known in Japan for their beef based dishes chose Colorado as their base of operations to procure beef.
-Unfortunately, the Japanese government put the smack down on beef imports which led to Yoshinoya U.S.A. having to come up with a plan B.
+Yoshinoya, a Japanese-based restaurant chain, had chosen Colorado for its first venture into the United States in 1973.
+The 119-year-old company, well-known in Japan for its beef-based dishes, chose Colorado as its base of operations to procure beef.
+Unfortunately, the Japanese government put the smack down on beef imports which led to Yoshinoya U.S.A. having to turn to plan “B.”

-What Yoshinoya came up with was to open their first U.S. based restaurant although since it was 1975, they probably decided at some point that a restaurant called “Yoshinoya” was not the best idea (good call).
-So they went with naming the restaurant after the literal translation of the dish they had specialized in which was “gyudon” (“gyu“=beef, “don“(buri)=bowl) or “Beef Bowl.”
+What did Yoshinoya come up with?
+They opened their first U.S.-based restaurant, although since it was 1975, they decided at some point that a restaurant called “Yoshinoya” was not the best idea (good call).
+So they went with naming the restaurant after the literal translation of the dish they had specialized in, which was “gyudon” (“gyu“=beef, “don“(buri)=bowl), or “Beef Bowl.”

 1975-?: Before there was Kokoro, there was “Beef Bowl”

-Gyudon is a dish that uses thin cuts of beef (the cut of beef is called “beef plate”) that is commonly used for pastrami.
-So if you’re a pastrami lover like I am, you’ll love these soft tender ribbons of beef that are simmered in a lite soy-based stock served atop a hot bowl of steamed rice.
+Gyudon is a dish that uses thin cuts of beef (a beef cut called “beef plate”) commonly used for pastrami.
+So if you are a pastrami lover like I am, you will love these soft ribbons of beef that Yoshinoya simmers in a lite soy-based soup stock served atop a hot bowl of steamed rice.

 1986-2018: Kokoro’s last 32 years

 1986 is when Mareo Torito decided to open Kokoro, and he did that exactly where Yoshinoya’s Beef Bowl had been located.
 That should not be a big surprise because he was one of the original employees of Beef Bowl which was a job he had taken back in Japan to pay his way through college.